vampjaz/razer_blade_stealth_hackintosh/README.md

 Hey there, I got several requests to release my ESP and show how I made my Razer Bade Stealth Mojave hackintosh, so here it is.
 This is not a full step-by-step guide, rather a few specific notes (and a full EFI folder) to compliment a full guide like [Corp's](https://hackintosh.gitbook.io/-r-hackintosh-vanilla-desktop-guide/) or [RehabMan's](https://www.tonymacx86.com/threads/guide-booting-the-os-x-installer-on-laptops-with-clover.148093/).
 This install aims to be as vanilla as possible, so no modifications should be needed to the actual macOS operating system files.

-**Disclaimer:** I am not responsible if you mess up your computer with this guide.
+**Disclaimer:** I am not responsible if you mess up your computer with this setup.
 I recommend reading everything so you know what you're getting yourself into.

 Here is the hardware specification of my Blade as I bought it: